u6013779/exerExpressCrashCourse/README.md

   * 23:25 Postman members
    * In Postman in the Get started with Postman screen you need to choose Import an existing file and close the popup.
    * Then you need to click the + next to New and Import to create a new request
+   * I downloaded the application from Postman
   * 28:20 npm install moment
+  * 37:50 routes/api folder member.js
+  * When trying out the Postman requests for POST and PUT requests set the Headers to Content-Type to application/json and the body to the json object shown in the video.
+(He moves through it pretty quickly in the video.)
+  * Remember when you're turning in your files you don't want to include the node_modules folder.
+(It will make the submission unnecessarily large.)
+Recall from the Node.js crash course that the package.json file stores the list of dependencies for the application.
+Running npm install in the directory with the package.json file will install all needed dependencies to run the application using node index.

 ## Important concepts